Chokdee-Sigazen/Chokdee-Sigazen/README.md

 <br/>
-<h3>I am computer engineering student with interested in Full-Stack website and
+<h3>I'm computer engineering student with interested in Full-Stack website and
 application development.
 I always enjoy when I make and learn somethings new while making projects.
 I still learning new things every day and I hope to learn new things with you.</h3>